COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 The Cust Museum is at 1725 Main Road, Cust and is open Sundays from 2 pm to 4 pm or by arrangement.
 It is administered by the Cust and Districts Historical Records Society, and is housed in the building that was once the offices of the Waimakariri-Ashley Water Supply Board.

 The Oxford Museum is at 70 Main Street, Oxford.
 It is open Sundays from 11 am to 4 pm, and Wednesdays, Fridays and Saturdays from 1 pm to 3.30 pm.
-Entry is by gold coin donation.
+The museum is run by a group of dedicated volunteers.
+Entry is free but donations upon entry are greatly appreciated.
+Find out more on the Oxford Museum website.

 Northbrook Colonial Museum is at Rossburn, Spark Lane, Rangiora.
 It is open year-round - phone 03 313 7427 to make an appointment to visit.